|CONFERENCE DAY 2 – FRIDAY, 15 March|

 |Session 7 |

-This session will highlight innovative companies with new diagnostic tests or panels for either susceptibility, point-of-care or point-of-prescription testing.
+This session will focus on the relevance of diagnostics in the fight against antimicrobial resistance and provides an overview of the most recent developments in this area.
+Speakers from different companies will highlight new diagnostic tests or panels for either susceptibility, point-of-care or point-of-prescription testing.

 |Session 8 |